-Valley Fire Truck Co. of Bay City, Michigan built this nice 1965 truck, now owned by Andy Harvey of Pennsylvania, and lettered for his personal "Pagsanjan Fire Brigade."
+Valley Fire Truck Co. of Bay City, Michigan built this nice 1965 truck, which was restored by Andy Harvey of Pennsylvania, who lettered it for his personal "Pagsanjan Fire Brigade."

 The photo was taken in Ohio at the Spring Willys Reunion 2018.